TermaciousTrickocity/Armor-Multiverse/README.md

 - 31,536,0003.991×10^27 × 0.01​
 - Total time in years ≈ 1.262×10^17 years

-So, looping through every combination at a rate of 0.01 seconds per combination would take approximately 1.262×10^17 years.
-(One hundred twenty-six quadrillion two hundred trillion) That's an incredibly vast amount of time – far longer than the current estimated age of the universe!
-Since my Xbox 360 probably wont last that long, to cut down on time I'll only loop through visible armor selections available in the main menu.
+So, looping through every combination at a rate of 0.01 seconds per combination would take approximately 1.262×10^17 years (One hundred twenty-six quadrillion two hundred trillion).
+That's an incredibly vast amount of time – far longer than the current estimated age of the universe!
+Since my Xbox 360 probably won't last that long, to cut down on time I'll only loop through visible armor selections available in the main menu.

 After reducing the selection to a more reasonable amount by excluding colors, emblems, armor effects, and firefight voices etc. We're left with 267,888,660 possibilities and only 1.033 months of total time spent to swap every combination.